ibm-cloud-docs/assistant/getting-started.md

     The skill is created and opens to the *Intents* page.

-## Step 4: Add intents from a content catalog
+## Add intents from a content catalog
 {: #getting-started-add-catalog}
 {: step}